 What to Bring

-- A change of nicer clothes for the evening service
+- Casual dress clothes for the evening service

 What NOT to Bring: fireworks, weapons, illegal drugs, tobacco products, knives, alcoholic drinks, cell phones, ipods, tablets, vape items, clothing with worldly entertainment or vulgar expressions or graphic images